RejectedStar/Homepod3000/readme.md

 ## Support

-If you encounter any issues or have questions, please open an issue on GitHub or contact the project maintainers.
+If you encounter any issues or have questions, please open an issue on GitHub or contact me.

 ---